klmcwhirter/upd-indicator/README.md

 ## Approach

-GNOME extensions are typically written with GJS - where GJS ironically stands for [JavaScript for GNOME](https://gjs.guide/).
+GNOME extensions are written with GJS - where GJS ironically stands for [JavaScript for GNOME](https://gjs.guide/).

 ## Status